 Are you one of the millions of Americans who resolved to make changes in the new year?
 Maybe it’s to eat better, workout more or to get more sleep.
 In fact, according to the research group Statistic Brain Research Institute, 41 percent of Americans made resolutions in 2016 but only 9 percent felt they were successful in achieving their resolutions by the end of the year.

-One key to keeping your resolutions is to avoid making radical changes and instead moderate your behavior, says Dr. Michael Steinberg, an associate professor at Rutgers Robert Wood Johnson Medical School in New Brunswick, to USA Today.
+One key to keeping one’s resolutions is to avoid making radical changes and instead moderate one’s behavior, says Dr. Michael Steinberg, an associate professor at Rutgers Robert Wood Johnson Medical School in New Brunswick, to USA Today.

-For those hoping for a little more sleep in 2018, we’ve put together some key but and realistic tips that will get you a step closer to nailing that resolution (and more shuteye).
+For those hoping for a little more sleep in 2018, we’ve put together some key but and realistic tips that will get people a step closer to nailing that resolution (and more shuteye).

 Exercise a few hours before going to bed.

 There are plenty of reasons why exercising is good for our overall health, includuing our sleep health.
-In addition to helping you lose weight, experts say physical activity is key to getting good quality sleep.
-Choosing to hit the gym a few hours before falling asleep may also positively impact your sleep health.
+In addition to helping people lose weight, experts say physical activity is key to getting good quality sleep.
+Choosing to hit the gym a few hours before falling asleep may also positively impact one’s sleep health.

 “The reason we want to [work out] three to four hours prior to going to sleep is because when we exercise we have an increase in our core body temperature.
 And about three to four hours that increase in our core body temperature starts to drop.”
 Dr. Robert Oexman, Director of the Sleep to Live Institute in Joplin, Missouri, told Newsweek.
 “That’s one of our natural cues to fall asleep—a decrease in our core body temperature.”

-Meditation is a well-known type of mindfulness practice that is known to help you fall asleep – and it has the research to back it up.
+Meditation is a well-known type of mindfulness practice that is known to help people fall asleep – and it has the research to back it up.

 In one 2015 study from the Netherlands, participants were introduced to four different mindfulness practices: a three-minute “mindful breathing” exercise, a “loving kindness” meditation, a “body scan” exercise, and “mindfully focusing” on an everyday task.
 They were then instructed to meditate twice a day for two weeks.
 Afterwards, those who did meditate reported not only better sleep quality, but a longer duration of sleep.